learn-co-curriculum/phase-1-html-forms/README.md

 - [HTML Form Generator](http://www.phpform.org/)

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/HTML-Forms-and-iFrames' title='HTML Forms and Iframes'>HTML Forms and Iframes</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/HTML-Forms-and-iFrames'>HTML Forms and iFrames</a> on Learn.co and start learning to code for free.</p>